roipoussiere/hexagon-drawing-characters/README.md

 This set is used to draw pointy-top hexagons and contains 42 glyphs.

-Like in the flat-top set, the smallest hexagon can be drawn on a 5x3 grid and also contains 3 free slots in the center, that can be used to include any other monospace character.
+Like in the flat-top set, the smallest hexagon can be drawn on a 5x3 grid and also contains 3 free slots in the center of each hexagon, that can be used to include any other monospace character.

 ### Simple line (15 glyphs)